olsh/olsh.github.io/_posts/2018-09-05-teamcity-jira-release-notes.markdown

 ---

 *Update 2019-08-24*
-*Try the official plugin if you are using Jira + TeamCity + Octopus stack.
+*Try the official plugin if you use Jira + TeamCity + Octopus stack.
 The official Octopus plugin for TeamCity now supports metadata generation, give it a try [https://octopus.com/blog/metadata-and-work-items](https://octopus.com/blog/metadata-and-work-items)*

 ---